gaberull/CountingCards/README.md

 ## Installation Instructions

 For Unix architecture (Mac or Linux):
-- Download folder containing source files: ./CountingCards/
+- Download folder from this repository containing source files: ./CountingCards/
-- In a terminal, navigate to source code folder
+- In a terminal, navigate to that source code folder
 - Run Makefile with command:
     ```make```
     OR
     ```make all```
-- run resultant executable file named "counting" with command: "./counting"
+- Run resultant executable file named "counting" with command: ```./counting```
-- *optional*: After compilation, execute command ```make clean``` to remove object files and the executable file-
+- *optional*: After compilation, execute command ```make clean``` to remove object files and the compiled executable file called "counting"

 **Note:**
  - If you have limited/no developer experince, and haven't installed command line tools before, open INSTALLATION.md and follow the more detailed instructions to compile the code